 Pelvic Floor Dysfunction Therapy

-Pelvic Floor Dysfunction Therapy Pelvic floor therapy involves physical methods of strengthening and or relaxing the muscles of the pelvic floor to help improve core stability and control over urination, bowel movements, and sexual function.
-A stepwise treatment pathway for high tone pelvic floor dysfunction developed based on expert consensus includes pelvic floor physical therapy, followed by multiple lines of both sequential treatment, concurrent treatment, or both.
+What Causes Pelvic Floor Dysfunction And How Can Physical Therapy Help Pelvic floor therapy involves physical methods of strengthening and or relaxing the muscles of the pelvic floor to help improve core stability and control over urination, bowel movements, and sexual function.
+Pelvic floor therapy is a type of physical therapy that can prevent, treat or manage the symptoms of pelvic floor disorders through a combination of exercise and other nonsurgical treatments.

 Comments are closed.